Music Auditions and Scholarships

 - Be accepted to the University (as a first-year or transfer student), and enrolled full time (12 or more semester hours).

 - Maintain appropriate academic standing

-- Are recommended for renewal by the music faculty
+- Be recommended for renewal by the music faculty

 - Enroll in private music lessons from North Park faculty

-- Participate in designated music ensembles each semester
+- Enroll in the designated music ensemble/s and each semester

-The audition dates for students planning to enroll at North Park University beginning in Fall 2020 are below.
-The music department will continue to accept auditions throughout the summer for admission (and scholarship consideration, if funds remain.)
+The music department will continue to accept Music Scholarship Applications throughout the summer for admission and scholarship consideration, as funds remain.